sdc-jackson/availability-service/README.md

 # Availability Calendar

 > This repo is a reproduction of the Availability Calendar service from an AirBnb room listing page.
+End goal is to be able to phish people.
+Just kidding.

 ## Related Projects